Dan-Christiansen/Dan-Christiansen.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
-excerpt: "About me"
+title: "Welcome to my site!"
+excerpt: "Welcome to my site!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to my site!

 This site will be used to store my personal projects and writing on things I am interested in.